 Negative Informal Imperative Forms

 The negative informal imperative, yet another term used to describe negative tú commands, is formed differently than the affirmative informal imperative.
 It is actually formed much like the negative formal imperative in that it uses the present subjunctive form of the verb.
-Another way to form the negative informal command if you already know your formal commands is to add an -s to the end of the negative formal command.

 |Infinitive||Negative Formal Command||Negative Informal Command|

 If a verb is irregular in the present subjunctive, its negative informal command form maintains the same irregularity.